 - Rosa Parks: My Story by Rosa Parks

 - Rosa Parks: A Life by Douglas Brinkley

-- View the full list of Rosa Parks Books
+View a list of more Rosa Parks Books

 “Our song ‘Long Ride Home’, if she will have it, is a bit of a love letter to Mrs. Parks. as well as a love letter to equality and unity in general.
 It tries to echo a small piece of the quiet and steady grace of the woman and her simple but strong example.
 I have written many songs of which I am proud, but ‘Long Ride Home’ is one of those that I like to call ‘epitaph songs’, with a sentiment or idea that I would leave this world with when it is my time.
 We are proud of many of our songs, but ‘Long Ride Home’ is one that people seem to connect with very much, which is what keeps me singing.
 I hope you also feel a connection with it.” – Dug from The Nodd (Douglas Gillin)